 Source: Google interview question

 A similar question has been discussed earlier.
-Let us first discuss already discussed methods of the previous post which was for Balanced BSTs.
-The method 1 can be applied here also, but the time complexity will be O(n^2) in worst case.
-The method 2 can also be applied here, but the extra space required will be O(n) which violates the constraint given in this question.
-Method 3 can be applied here but the step 3 of method 3 can’t be done in O(n) for an unbalanced BST.
+Let us first discuss the already discussed methods of the previous post which was for Balanced BSTs.
+Method 1 can be applied here also, but the time complexity will be O(n^2) in the worst case.
+Method 2 can also be applied here, but the extra space required will be O(n) which violates the constraint given in this question.
+Method 3 can be applied here but step 3 of method 3 can’t be done in O(n) for an unbalanced BST.

 Thanks to Kumar for suggesting the following solution.

 The idea is to use iterative inorder traversal.
 We use two auxiliary stacks for two BSTs.
 Since we need to print the elements in the sorted form, whenever we get a smaller element from any of the trees, we print it.
 If the element is greater, then we push it back to stack for the next iteration.

 Auxiliary Space: O(height of the first tree + height of the second tree)